amacss-utsc/amacss_constitution/README.md

 3.7 – AMACSS will protect the privacy of member information and must use it only for the delivery of service and not for commercial gain.

-3.8 – Faculty Advisor(s): A number of members of faculty from the Department of Computer and Mathematical Science not exceeding 50% of the number of executives are eligible to serve as Faculty Advisors within AMACSS for a term matching that of the executive that confirmed them under the following terms:
+3.8 – Faculty Advisor(s): A number of members of faculty from the Department of Computer and Mathematical Sciences not exceeding 50% of the number of executives are eligible to serve as Faculty Advisors within AMACSS for a term matching that of the executive that confirmed them under the following terms:

 <ul style="list-style-type: none;">